laurencejbelliott/Spatial_Sampling_MRS_Simulation/README.md

 ## Dependencies
 The simulation runs entirely in Python 3, requiring the following packages to be installed with:
-`pip install mesa numpy astar-python PyKrige matplotlib`
+`pip install mesa numpy astar-python PyKrige matplotlib`.
+The simulation has been tested to work on Ubuntu 18.04, Windows 10, and Windows 11.
+It may work on other operating systems, but these have not been tested.

 ## Running the simulation
 To run the simulation, use the bash command `mesa runserver` with your working directory